Sakshyam11111/Sakshyam11111/README.md

 👋 Hello, World!
 I'm Sakshyam Shrestha.
 🚀 Frontend Fanatic: Turning caffeine into MERN apps and the occasional bug.
-🧠 Extra Skills: Fluent in Python with C++ and Java for object-oriented wizardry.
+🧠 Extra Skills: Fluent in React with Tailwind.
 🤓 Always Learning: Because tech updates faster than my coffee brews.
 🎨 Pixel Perfectionist: Making the web look good enough to screenshot.
 🌍 Multilingual Nerd: Fluent in English, Nepali, and Hindi, code-switching like a pro.